-- Agencies: Many agencies employ lifestyle consultants, coaches, and counselors as a value add program to provide more support to their clients.
+- Agencies: Many agencies employ lifestyle consultants, coaches, and counselors as a value add the program to provide more support to their clients.
 With many different customers, you’ll work in an agency setting to give advice and problem-solving procedures.

-- Private Practice: Running your own life coaching business can be rewarding, since it is going to provide you the benefit of focusing on a particular area of coaching and choosing your own hours.
+- Private Practice: Running your own life coaching business can be rewarding since it is going to provide you the benefit of focusing on a particular area of coaching and choosing your own hours.
 However, you should be aware that you will need to manage your own marketing so that you can attract clients.